Looking at the central character which will act as a common thread through the manual stressing on the element of storytelling

 This workshop was done more informally.
 Taking the workshop outside of school and with the small group made it a little less planned and more interactive in terms of what they did with the toys.

-n with making the Straw Spinner which took a while and several attempts to get right for most of the children, but when it came to understanding how it works they were quick to bring up propellers and the air being blocked by the finger (on the thinner straw) and coming out of the diagonal holes (in the thicker straw).
+We began with making the Straw Spinner which took a while and several attempts to get right for most of the children, but when it came to understanding how it works they were quick to bring up propellers and the air being blocked by the finger (on the thinner straw) and coming out of the diagonal holes (in the thicker straw).

-ing we put together the Ball in the Air toy which was quick on the assembly.
+To keep the motion of something spinning going we put together the Ball in the Air toy which was quick on the assembly.
 Using the bottle cap limited them to trying to get the ball to spin.
 But once we removed the bottle cap and got the ball to spin by blowing air through the straw, they began trying it with other things as well and made it into a game of shooting stuff at each other through the straw!!

-ent on to making the Sudarshan Chakra toy which was quite easily figured out by most but they were able to get it right and showed much more interest when i presented the formula for getting it to work everytime.
+We went on to making the Sudarshan Chakra toy which was quite easily figured out by most but they were able to get it right and showed much more interest when i presented the formula for getting it to work everytime.
 They were able to relate to what a Centrifugal and Centripetal force is through the working of the Chakra.

 Bringing out the balloons caused quite a stir with making noise either by bursting the balloons or transforming them into noise makers as the air gets let out.
 To keep the noise going we made the Puppeteers Whistle.
 A few questions came up as to why we were using the match sticks and the paper in the whistle but were quickly answered by one of the boys in the workshop.
 The idea of something vibrating to make a sound was pretty familiar to them.
 Some of them modified the whistle to make a mair of tongs from the ice cream sticks.